emaroon/MDTF-diagnostics/diagnostics/natl_ocean/doc/example.rst

 References
 ----------

-Here you should cite the journal articles providing the scientific basis for your diagnostic.
+TODO: Here you should cite the journal articles providing the scientific basis for your diagnostic.
 To keep the documentation format used in version 2.0 of the framework, we list references "manually" with the following command: